ganeshsetty/CarND-Vehicle-Detection/writeup.md

 The previous image clearly shows pictorically,

-i)The image under title '**hotwindows**' shows, the overlapping bounding boxes when searching using multi scale windows over the ROI
+i)The image under title '**hotwindows**' shows, the overlapping bounding boxes when searching using multi scale windows over the ROI.
+One can see lot of false positives.

 ii) The image under title '**heatmap thresholded**' shows, the less hotwindows are removed using threshold of 2 on the heatmap summed up of all hotwindows, i.e false positives are removed.